 An example of the latter is the 2016 report, Violence, Children and Organized Crime.
 In addition, the Commission has created special "rapporteurships".
 An example is the Rapporteur for the Rights of Indigenous Peoples.

 The Inter-American Court of Human Rights is a true judicial body, comparable to its European counterpart, although it does not have the same caseload.
 The Court publishes its decisions in two main series: Series A- Advisory Opinions and Series C- Decisions and Judgments.
 The Court also publishes decisions in two series that do not have letters: Provisional Measures and Monitoring of Compliance with Judgments.
-It should be noted that the Court's decisions are available for a time only in a language other than English (Spanish or Portuguese), although the pace of translation has improved a lot.
-A comprehensive collection of the Court's judicial decisions is available on the Court's website.
+It should be noted that the Court's decisions are available for a significant time only in a language other than English (Spanish or Portuguese).
+A comprehensive collection of the Court's decisions is available on the Court's website under the link to Jurisprudence.

 The secondary literature in English on the Inter-American human rights system is rather sparse.

 The English-language law review literature on the Inter-American system can be found using the standard law review indexes, as well as the Index to Foreign Legal Periodicals.

 The following is a brief list of useful sources.